oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 ## Hot compilation units

-Proftool collects samples the number of cycles spent executing each compilation unit.
+Proftool samples the number of cycles spent executing each compilation unit.
 The tool marks some of the compilation units with the highest timeshare as *hot*.
 This is a different term than "hot" in the context of HotSpot.
 More precisely, the tool marks some *compilations units* as hot, whereas all the available methods (rather than their compilations) are considered hot in HotSpot's terminology.

 The algorithm to mark hot methods works as follows: